raystack/optimus/docs/docs/development/building-plugin.md

 - DEND
 - EXECUTION_TIME

+Secrets can be used in the task configuration by using macros like ` SECRET_PATH: "{{.secret.api_key_path}}" `.
+Where `api_key_path` is a value stored inside secrets.
+This configuration in macros will be replaced by optimus serer while sending a request to the plugin with actual value and can be used by the plugin.
+In the executor of the plugin, this configuration will be made available as environment variable.

 ##### File Assets

 Sometimes a task may need more than just key value configuration, this is where assets can be used.
 Assets are packed along with the job specification and should have unique names.
 A task can have more than one asset file but if any file name conflicts with any already existing plugin in the optimus, it will throw an error, so it is advised to either prefix them or name them very specific to the task.
 These assets should ideally be small and not more than ~5 MB and any heavy lifting if required should be done directly inside the task container.